 Influences on parent decisions about playdates include the child being shy around strangers (17%), being afraid of certain pets (11%), having a food allergy/special diet (8%), or having a health condition (6%).

 The majority of parents say they would try to meet the other parents before the playdate.
-Some would also would try to learn about the other parents by asking friends and neighbors, checking social media, going to the other family’s neighborhood, searching sex offender registry/criminal records, or asking a teacher or other school staff.
+Some would also try to learn about the other parents by asking friends and neighbors, checking social media, going to the other family’s neighborhood, searching sex offender registry/criminal records, or asking a teacher or other school staff.

 “Many parents seem to be cautious about sending their child on a playdate at a new friend’s home, especially if they aren’t familiar with the family hosting the playdate,” Clark says.
 “There are several steps they can take ahead of time, including meeting and talking to the family, that may help them decide how to respond to a playdate invitation.”

-But there are other aspects that parents should consider about playdates, such as supervision, risks related to activities such as trampolines and pools and whether the host family owns harmful medications or guns — and if so, whether they are locked and stored safely away from the children.
+But there are other aspects that parents should consider about playdates, such as supervision, risks related to activities such as trampolines and pools, and whether the host family owns harmful medications or guns — and if so, whether they are locked and stored safely away from the children.

 However, few parents seem to be asking these questions, Clark says, which may reflect their worry about the host family’s reaction.
 However, three-quarters of parents in this poll said they wouldn’t be offended if another parent asked about playdate safety.